cpinitiative/usaco-guide/docs/Module Review Checklist.md

 # Module Review Checklist

 Read through the module and check for errors.
+Also see: https://usaco-guide.vercel.app/intro/contributing

 Languages Checked: